inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ## Code Generation Protocols
 *   **Full File Replacement vs. Targeted Changes:**
-    *   **Full File Replacement:** For changes involving adding or removing multiple functions/routes; significant restructuring or refactoring of existing code; modifying a TypeScript interface or Python data structure that affects multiple parts of the file; or addressing complex bugs where a full context is crucial.
+    *   **Full File Replacement:** For changes involving adding or removing multiple functions/routes; significant restructuring of existing code; modifying a TypeScript interface or Python data structure that affects multiple parts of the file; or addressing complex bugs where a full context is crucial.
     *   **Targeted Changes:** For isolated changes that are a single line modification; adding or removing a single import statement; changing a literal value (e.g., a constant); or adding a single, small, self-contained `if` or `else` block.